WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 Check the errors grid at the bottom of the screen to ensure nothing is shown.
 If you do see any errors, review the error and resolve the issue by referring back to the portion of the lab where that item was configured.

 c.
-Deploy the application to the VXML Server.
+Deploy the application to the VXML Server (located on the CVP server you are logged into).
 Right-click on the *NativeAI_Scripted* application and select *Deploy*.

 ![Deploy Application](./assets/L3T4S3.1-DeployApplication.jpg)

 d.
 In the window that pops-up, leave the values at their defaults.
 The *NativeAI_Scripted* application checked and the folder left as "C:\Cisco\CVP\VXMLServer" and click *Finish*.

 e.
-On the CVP VXML server, deploy the application.
+On the CVP server, deploy the application.
 Navigate to "C:\Cisco\CVP\VXMLServer\applications\NativeAI_Scripted\admin".
 Double-click *deployApp.bat*.

 f.
 In the command window that pops up, type "yes" to confirm that you want to deploy the application.
 Hit enter one more time after the application has been deployed to close the command prompt window.